Phillips Exeter Academy Grainger Observatory Building

 Through a generous donor gift, Phillips Exeter Academy was the recipient of a fully automated observatory class telescope.
-At the time of this project, only five other telescopes like this are used in education, all of those are at the university level.
-This opportunity not only brings state-of-the-art technology to the students and faculty at Phillips Exeter, but the telescope is capable of being operated remotely.
-This allows researchers from around the globe to make use of this amazing resource on the Phillip Exeter Academy campus.
+At the time of this project, only five other telescopes like this are used in education, and all of those are at the university level.

 The design team helped the new observatory maintain a similar feel to the existing adjacent buildings by making use of the same materials and colors, but helped this building reflect the modern technology it houses by breaking away from traditional shed forms.